-Waldorf operates a Bookstore which is located on the south side of the Atrium in Voss Hall.
+Waldorf operates a bookstore which is located on the south side of the Atrium in Voss Hall.
 The store handles all textbook needs, study aids, and supplies for all courses offered by the university, as well as, a wide selection of Waldorf University imprinted clothing and insgnia items.

 Buying your textbooks from the Bookstore has great advantages.
-If you decide to drop a class within the first two- weeks, you will get a full refund on that textbook.
+If you decide to drop a class within the first two-weeks, you will get a full refund on that textbook.
 The Bookstore also makes sure the book you are receiving is the exact book the professor requires for your registered class.
-Make things a little less hectic each semester, by reserving your textbooks at www.waldorfbookstore.com, but don't forget to check out the Warrior Gear while you're there.
-For your convenience and personal needs, the

-Bookstore also offers stamps, cards, school supplies, and UPS picks up and ships out daily.
+Make things a little less hectic each semester, by reserving your textbooks at waldorfbookstore.com, but don't forget to check out our Warrior Gear while you're there.
+For your convenience and personal needs, the Bookstore also offers stamps, cards, tech, and school supplies.
+Additionally, we also offer daily UPS shipping and pick up.